josephgeesen/cribl_take_home/DESIGN.md

 ### Get Log Files
 GET - /api/logs
-parameters - apikey* : apikey provisioned for the app description - retrieves a list of the files in the log directory
+description - retrieves a list of the files in the log directory

 ### Get Log Events
 GET - /api/log
-parameters - apikey* : api key provisioned for the app
+parameters - filename* : string representing the name of a file
-             filename* : string representing the name of a file entries : number of entries to retrieve, defaults to 50 filter : a string to filter entries by regex : a regex to filter entries by
+             entries : number of entries to retrieve, defaults to 50 filter : a string to filter entries by regex : a regex to filter entries by